 A Response Indication of No Response is signaled by setting the TXVECTOR's parameter RESPONSE_INDICATION to No Response for non-NDP frames and by setting the Duration Indication field to 0 and the Duration field to 0 for NDP (Modified) ACK.
 The reception of NDP BlockAck signals a Response Indication of No Response.

 An S1G AP may initiate a SF exchange with a NDP Modified ACK frame that is sent as a response to a received NDP PS-Poll frame.
-An S1G non-AP STA may initiate a SFexchange with a PS-Poll+SF frame.
-An S1G non-AP STA shall not initiate a SF exchange with a PS-Poll frame that is not a PS-Poll+SF frame.
+An S1G non-AP STA shall not initiate a SF exchange with a PS-Poll frame unless it is a PS-Poll+SF frame with the More Data field set to 1.
+The STA shall not initiate the SF exchange with PS-Poll+SF if it does not have BUs for the SF Responder.

 An SF exchange sequence comprises the following:

-The transmission of one PPDU by an S1G STA
+The transmission of one PPDU that is either an NDP Modified ACK frame or that satisfies the following conditions:

-containing a Response Indication of Long Response.
+contains a Response Indication of Long Response

+follows the same rule of the initial frame for TXOP as defined in 9.20.2

+contains a Duration/ID field that sets the NAV

 The S1G STA that transmits this PPDU is known as the SF Initiator.

 The transmission of one or more PPDUs (SF response burst) by the S1G STA addressed in the PPDUs transmitted by the SF Initiator, separated by SIFS time.
 Only the last (or only) PPDU of the SF response burst may contain any MPDU requiring an immediate response.
+All the other PPDUs in the SF response burst (if there are nay) except the last one shall indicate “No Response” in the response indication field.
 The S1G STA that transmits the SF response burst is known as the SF Responder.

 The transmission of one PPDU by the SF Initiator containing an immediate response (the SF Initiator final PPDU), if so required by the last PPDU of the SF response burst.

-NOTE-A SF Initiator may include multiple SF exchange sequences, separated by SIFS time, within a single TXOP.
+NOTE-A SF Initiator can include multiple SF exchange sequences, separated by SIFS time, within a single TXOP.

+NOTE-B SF can not be started with a PPDU that can not signal the Response Indication, e.g. NDP PS-Poll.
+NOTE-C SF can be started with an PS-Poll+SF.

+The SF initiator is responsible to ensure that the total duration of the SF exchanges does not exceed the TXOP limit as described in 9.20.2.2 (EDCA TXOPs).
+The SF responder shall ensure that its PPDU transmission(s) and any expected responses fit entirely within the remaining TXOP or SP duration, as indicated in the Duration/ID field of the latest MPDU transmitted by the SF initiatior.

-A SF Responder sending an SF response burst containing an immediate response to an eliciting PPDU that had the More Data field set to 1 shall set the Response Indication field to Long Response for each PPDU in the SF response burst.
+A SF Responder sending an SF response burst containing an immediate response to an eliciting PPDU that had the More Data field set to 1 shall set the Response Indication to Long Response for each PPDU in the SF response burst.

-A SF Responder that is a non-AP STA, sending an SF response burst containing an immediate response to an eliciting PPDU that had the More Data field set to 0, shall not set the Response Indication of the last PPDU of the SF response burst to Long Response.
+A SF Responder that, sending an SF response burst containing an immediate response to an eliciting PPDU that had the More Data field set to 0, shall not set the Response Indication of the last PPDU of the SF response burst to Long Response.

-A SF Responder that is an AP, sending an SF response burst containing an immediate response to an eliciting PPDU that had the More Data field set to 0, shall set the Response Indication of the last PPDU of the SF response burst to either of the following:

-Not Long Response if the More Data field of its final PPDU in the SF response burst is set to 0.

-Long Response if the More Data field of its final PPDU in the SF response burst is set to 1.

 A non-AP STA shall remain in the Awake state until the end of the current TXOP when one of the following conditions is met:

 If it is the intended receiver of a frame with More Data field set to 1 that is sent by the AP.